havoclad/havoclad.github.io/_posts/2021-06-16-Portals-and-Space-Pirates.markdown

 Suits air supplies are about 1/6 depleted -- and we can't find a way to replenish that.

 ---

-encouraged to hustle back to town after the air is sucked out the portals reset and we head back.
+encouraged to hustle back to town -- when the air is sucked out the portals reset.
+We load up the cart and head back.

 ---
 called